jxgreer1/marlin-configs/README.md

 3) ender 3 default with bltouch non 3 volt in 5 pin spot
 4) stock ender 3 with a silent board with a microswiss all metal hotend
 5) skr 1.2 with bltouch is z min endstop
-6) joel - skr v2 with bltouch in z min endstop

 /3dque